Professor Dominique Lauga

 Diplôme d’Ingénieur (Ecole Polytechnique), Corps des Ponts et Chaussées (Ecole Nationale des Ponts et Chaussées), MA (Université Paris 1), PhD (MIT)

-University Senior Lecturer in Marketing at Cambridge Judge Business School
+& Management Studies; Professor of Marketing at Cambridge Judge Business School

 My main extra-academic interests include travelling, watching movies, skiing, and spending time with my family.